 It doesn’t end there for me

-The GoEco program was hands down the best course I have ever done and good value for money.
+The GoEco course was hands down the best program I have ever done and good value for money.
 Not only do I leave a competent qualified PADI Master Scuba Diver, with an Eco focus (a title you will qualify to apply for after completing the course, assuming you are a rescue diver with over 50 dives).
 But I have a wealth of knowledge and skills that I can use to make a difference to the oceans.

-It’s been a life changing course for me.
+It’s been a life-changing course for me.

 There are so many options open to me now…

 - volunteering in marine conservation

 - Or, using my new knowledge to initiate my own project…..which is exactly what I’ve gone for!!!

 I saw an opportunity to return to Mafia Island in Tanzania to work with the locals who are running whale shark tours.